Skip to main content

 Understanding the Genetic Information Nondiscrimination Act (GINA)

-It also strictly limits their ability to request or require in the first place.
+It also strictly limits their ability to request or require genetic information in the first place.
 What constitutes “genetic information” is defined broadly.
 It includes not only the results of a direct genetic test but also your family medical history.

 This is profoundly relevant to many wellness programs.
 A standard HRA that asks, “Do you have a family history of heart disease, diabetes, or cancer?” is requesting genetic information under the law.
 GINA provides a similar exception as the ADA for voluntary wellness programs.